 Aleksander Kubica is a postdoc at Perimeter Institute for Theoretical Physics and the University of Waterloo, Canada.

 Mrinal Kumar is a Ph.D. student at Rutgers University.
 He received his B.Tech. in computer science from the Indian Institute of Technology, Madras.

-Nima Lashkari is a postdoc at the Massachusetts Institute of Technology.
+Nima Lashkari is a postdoc at the Institute for Advanced Study.

 James LeBlanc is a member of the Monte Carlo Group and he is a member of the Computational Condensed Matter Physics Group at the University of Michigan working with Emanuel Gull.